 While no single president can be solely blamed for "starting" the Vietnam War, it is evident that the conflict was a gradual escalation involving multiple administrations.
 Truman's initial financial support, Eisenhower's domino theory and advisory roles, Kennedy's increased military involvement, and Johnson's full-scale military intervention each played a part in deepening American entanglement in Southeast Asia.

 Understanding the Vietnam War requires a comprehensive examination of the historical context, the decisions made by key leaders, and the perspectives of all parties involved.
-By exploring diverse sources, analyzing primary documents, and considering multiple viewpoints, we can gain a deeper understanding of this complex and transformative conflict.
-Consider researching further into specific events of the war, and share this article to foster informed discussions on the lessons and legacies of the Vietnam War.
+Practically speaking, by exploring diverse sources, analyzing primary documents, and considering multiple viewpoints, we can gain a deeper understanding of this complex and transformative conflict.
+Consider researching further into specific events of the war, and share this article to encourage informed discussions on the lessons and legacies of the Vietnam War Not complicated — just consistent..